 Our Rating: 94

-Besides being one of the best flat-rate cash back cards on the market, the Citi Double Cash can help keep your spending habits in check with its earn-as-you-pay rewards structure.
+Besides being one of the best flat-rate cash back cards on the market, the citi double cash card can help keep your spending habits in check with its earn-as-you-pay rewards structure.

 In order to receive an additional 1 percent cash back rewards for your purchases (on top of the automatic 1 percent cash back you earn), you must pay off the balance you owe.

-The value you extract from the Citi Double Cash depends on how wisely you use it.
+The value you extract from the citibank double cash card depends on how wisely you use it.
 In other words, make sure you’re paying at least the minimum due on time each month or, ideally, the full amount.
 You’ll only earn the full potential cash back if you pay off what you owe.